peterbono/ux-seo-audit-agent/README.md

   - **Improved result presentation** – the Streamlit interface now accompanies each numeric score with a qualitative label (e.g. *Excellent*, *Good*, *Fair*, *Poor*) so you can quickly gauge performance without interpreting the raw number.
+Progress bars sit underneath each high‑level score (UX/SEO, layout and business), showing at a glance how close the page is to the maximum 100.
+When you analyse a competitor, a bar chart compares the three scores side by side so you can immediately spot relative strengths and weaknesses.
 Detailed raw metrics and lists of calls‑to‑action or trust keywords are tucked away behind expanders, keeping the main view clean while still providing full access to the data when needed.
 - **Competitor benchmarking** – specify one or more competitor URLs to compare scores and identify differentiators.
  - **Content gap analysis** – highlights important keywords and H2